 Treatment can be effective but considering the pain, inconvenience, surgery, and the lengthy recovery, your best bet is to prevent ACL injuries from happening in the first place.
 Some prevention tips below might help you avoid injury on the slopes.

 The best way to do this is to strengthen the muscles surrounding the knee, specifically the hamstrings and quadriceps.
 The reason?
-These two sets of muscles are crucial in giving a skier the ability to regain balance and control (such as catching an edge during a snowplow).
+These two sets of muscles are crucial in giving a skier the ability to regain balance and control (such as catching an edge).
 This will help you to prevent the twisting and hyperextension of the knee that can cause the ACL to tear.
 The hamstrings also control forward motion of the shin bone on the thigh bone, so strength in this muscle group is essential.

 Strength training is one important way to help prevent injury.
 Here are some others: